An unforgettable 5 day horse riding adventure holiday

 What is the Transhumance?

 The Transhumance is the traditional movement of livestock from the valleys back up to the lush high mountain pastures.
 It takes places in the first fortnight of June (dates for 2023 tbc in December 2022) and is a major cause for celebration, particularly in the Couserans area of the Ariege Pyrenees

-After spending the winter in the valleys, the sure footed and good natured Merens horses, native to the Ariege Pyrenees, are taken back up to the high mountain pastures (known as estives) where they will roam at their leisure and feast on the fresh new grass.
+After spending the winter in the valleys, the sure footed and good-natured Merens horses are returned to their summer grazing grounds up in the high mountains where they will roam at their leisure and feast on the fresh new grass.